Whiteknight/CastIron/docs/mapping.md

 var name2 = names[1].ToString(); // 'B'
 ```

+CastIron does this because column name and ordering information is part of the metadata of the value and CastIron does not want to just throw data away if it doesn't know for sure the information will not be needed.
 In general, for all but the most fast-and-dirty queries, you'll want more control over the data structure than this and you should use a proper custom class instead of `object`.

 ### Nested `object` mapping